icpc/ccs-specs/Contest_Package.md

 | image/jpeg    | jpg, jpeg
 | image/svg+xml | svg

-For images, the variant should be the width x height of the image, e.g. logo.56x56.png.
+For images, the variant should be `.<W>x<H>`, where W and H are the width and height of the image in pixels, e.g. logo.56x54.png.

 #### Hrefs